alexeygrigorev/namespacediscovery-pipeline/README.md

 it's best to use [anaconda](http://docs.continuum.io/anaconda/install) installer

-Not all dependencies are available on anaconda, use `pip` to install them:
+Not all dependencies come pre-installed with anaconda, use `pip` to install them:

     pip install python-Levenshtein
     pip install fuzzywuzzy